thewmh/prime-tier2/tier-2-week-1-js-review.md

 const doesn’t hoist the declaration → error: reference before declaration→ prevents bug.

 ### - What is the difference between a variable being `undefined` and `not defined`?

+`undefined` is the result of a declared variable without a value, `not defined` is the result of calling an undeclared variable

 ### - What is the difference between `undefined` and `null`?

+`undefined` is a type, `null` is an object

 ### - Why might JavaScript tell you that 1 + 1 is 11 and not 2?

+Because 1 and 1 are strings.
+When 2 strings are added they are concatenated

 ### - What is a template literal string?

+Template literals are string literals which allow embedded expressions i.e. ``(`This is a template literal ${'embeddedExpression'}`)``

 ### - What is an object?

+The Object constructor creates an object wrapper for the given value.
+If the value is null or undefined, it will create and return an empty object, otherwise, it will return an object of a Type that corresponds to the given value.
+If the value is an object already, it will return the value.

+When called in a non-constructor context, Object behaves identically to new Object().

 ### - How do you access a property of an object?
 Is there more than one way to do this?

+You can access a property of an object with `dot` or `bracket` notation.

+i.e.

+`var person = {};
+person['firstname'] = 'Mario';
+person['lastname'] = 'Rossi';

+console.log(person.firstname);
+// expected output: "Mario"

+person = {'firstname': 'John', 'lastname': 'Doe'}

+console.log(person['lastname']);
+// expected output: "Doe"`

 ### - What is the difference between a function and a method?
 ### - Can you give some examples of objects that are built into JavaScript?